top of page

 About Us

 FPVI has its origins in the minds and hearts of a family with strong roots in Leyte, Philippines.
-The roots were planted by a young couple, new graduates, who got married in 1945 soon after the war.
+The roots were planted by a young couple, new graduates in Manila, who got married in Barugo, Leyte in 1945, soon after World War II.
 They decided to build their future in their home province, not in the big city.

-The couple established the Leyte Institute Tunga, a secondary school in a barrio under the municipality of Barugo, Leyte.
-It was the only learning institution in the area at the time that allowed students to continue their education interrupted by the war and Japanese occupation.
+The couple obtained permissions and established the Leyte Institute Tunga, a secondary school in a barrio under the municipality of Barugo.
+It was the only learning institution in the area at the time that allowed students to continue their education interrupted by the war and the Japanese occupation.
 Leyte Institute Tunga flourished and produced graduates who also put down their own roots in the barrio.
-Ultimately, these graduates supported the move to make the barrio an independent municipality, which we now know as Tunga, in 1949.
+Ultimately, these graduates supported the move to make the barrio, in 1949, an independent municipality, which we now know as Tunga.

-The Ponferradas initially rented a large two-storey house for the school which also served as the family's residence and as dormitory for teachers.
-The house was formally purchased in the late 1950s.
-The family made the house their permanent home, not just for them but also to those who were willing to learn.
-Leyte Institute Tunga would cease operation in the 1960s when the government-supported local high school opened.
+Domingo and Elena Ponferrada initially rented a large two-storey house for the Institute which also served as the family's residence and as dormitory for teachers.
+The house was formally purchased by the family in 1957 who made it their permanent home.
+Leyte Institute Tunga would cease operation in the mid-1960s when the government-supported local high school opened.

-The house has undergone several transformations over the decades but in 2017, sixty years after the founding of the school, it would revert back to its educational function as the FPVI Center.
+The house has undergone several renovations & transformations over the decades but in 2017, seventy years after the founding of the school, it would revert back to its educational function as the FPVI Center.

 FPVI exists to channel funds from the Filipino diaspora to the hometown and neighboring communities and by such means champion opportunities for young Filipinos.